The original Acopa factory was founded in Guadalajara, Mexico by Ernesto Vazquez and Dario Piana, two Mexican climbers in April, 1997.

 In 2003, John Bachar joined Acopa and became an Acopa USA founding partner.

 This collaboration became a close friendship over the years.
 Having been inspired as climbers early on by legends like Bachar & Croft, this was a dream come true for Dario & Ernesto.
-It brought John the opportunity to build the shoes he’d always wanted to build.
+It also brought John the opportunity to build the shoes he’d always wanted to build.

 JB also loved the fact that we were, as we are today, a company of climbers and that our shoes were, then as now, handcrafted by highly-qualified artisans.